 - Responsible for all guildhalls in the Kingdoms of Shornhelm, Northpoint, and Camlorn.

-- Might be targeted by Wayrest and/or Daggerfall Arch-Mages to carve up into their domains.
+- Might be targeted by Wayrest and/or Daggerfall Arch-Mages.
 Position might be attainable by a player willing to play politics.

 - Arch-Mage of Wayrest